chibuike-kt/chargeback-shield/README.md

 **Real-time chargeback protection for African fintechs.**

-Built by yours truly - a developer-focused fintech middleware platform that intercepts, scores, and protects African card and payment transactions against chargebacks and fraud in real time.
+Built by Kingsley - a developer-focused fintech middleware platform that intercepts, scores, and protects African card and payment transactions against chargebacks and fraud in real time.

 ---